devranaydinoglu/reped/README.md

 # Reped

 Reped is a real-time collaborative text editor written in C++ that utilizes a client-server networking architecture to synchronize text changes across clients and Dear ImGUI to render its UI.
 It has a custom piece table implementation for its text buffer for efficient insertions and deletions, along with full undo/redo support.
+It uses OT for conflict resolution to ensure that concurrent text operations are handled properly by the server and clients.

 ## Text Buffer